HewlettPackard/hpe-solutions-openshift/synergy/scalable/nimble/README.md

 - Introduced a change tracking table inline to make it easier to locate changes within the document.

 - Added Appendix D which introduces the concept of virtual worker nodes to the design.

+v2.0.4, April 9, 2019 Adds
+- Amended Appendix D to note the need to edit the host file

+v2.0.5, Aprill 11, 2019 Adds
+- Amended the listing of plays available under the Nimble worker section to reflect the latest updates

+v2.0.6, May 17, 2019 Adds
+- Some command changes to the worker node playbooks

+- General quality control fixes

+v2.0.7, June 21, 2019 Adds
+- Minor command changes

+- General quality control fixes
 ________________________________________
 ## About ##
 ________________________________________